tue-datastewards/research-data-management-handbook/docs/learning-resources/data-bites/data-bites.md

 ## What to expect

-Each session features a quick 15 minute talk or demo, followed by a 15-minute chat, focusing on one specific RDM topic.
+Each session features a quick 15-minute talk or demo, followed by a 15-minute chat, focusing on one specific RDM topic.
 From RDM essentials, FAIR principles, documentation, versioning, storage to preparing data for publishing (to name just a few).
 We keep it basic and crucial, ensuring you leave with a clear understanding of each topic.
 Data Bites is your ticket to understanding RDM in a relaxed and friendly setting.

 ## Why attend